Texas energy freeze stretches to sixth day, raises Mexico's ire

 Texas exports gas via pipeline to Mexico and via ships carrying liquefied natural gas (LNG) from terminals in Freeport and Corpus Christi.
 It also supplies numerous regions of the country, including the U.S. Midwest and Northeast.

-The Mexican government called the top U.S. representative in Mexico on Wednesday to press for natural gas supplies.
+The Mexican government called the top U.S. representative in Mexico on Wednesday to press for natural gas supplies as power cuts there have hit millions of residents.

-Power cuts have hit millions in northern Mexico.
-Major automobile manufacturers shut operations temporarily because they didn’t have natural gas needed to operate plants.
+While the storm is moving out of Texas, freezing temperatures remain and refining operations in particular might take days, if not weeks, to resume.

+“The oil and gas industry is finally getting some power into these fields.
+The Delaware Basin is getting back online and gas is starting to move out of it,” Christi Craddick, Texas railroad commissioner, said on Wednesday night during an emergency meeting.

-Oil and gas production has slumped in Texas due to the cold.
-The state is the nation’s biggest fossil fuel energy producer, but its operators, unlike those in North Dakota or Alaska, are not used to frigid temperatures.
+Texas is the nation’s biggest fossil fuel energy producer, but its operators, unlike those in North Dakota or Alaska, are not used to frigid temperatures.

+The state accounts for roughly one-quarter of U.S. natural gas production.
+As of Feb.
+10, Texas was producing about 7.9 billion cubic feet per day, but that fell to around 2 billion on Wednesday, according to Refinitiv Eikon data.

+Overall U.S. natural gas output also slumped to the lowest level since January 2017.
+One billion cubic feet of gas can supply about 5 million U.S. homes per day.

 About 4 million barrels of daily refining capacity has been shuttered and at least 1 million barrels per day of oil production is also out.